Search

 • Sign a declaration on the application form indicating the intention to work or study in regional Australia.

-With this visa, you can
+With safe haven enterprise visa you can

 • Live, work, and study in Australia temporarily for a period of 5 years.